Division 13-04-001

 B. More than one (1) type of easement may occupy the same ground, but if created at different times, the right and use by the senior grant may not be interfered with by the junior; nor can any easement be used for a purpose other than that recited in the grant.

-1. The grantor may make use of the land subject to the easement but must not interfere with the particular easement use or access thereto.
+C. The grantor may make use of the land subject to the easement but shall not interfere with the particular easement use or access thereto.

-2. The land owner must allow the authorized utility company or City representative access to any piping and/or appurtenances that lie within the public utility easement.
+D. The grantor or successor shall allow the authorized utility company or City representative access to any facilities that lie within the easement.

-a.
-Access is defined as the ability to walk to the piping and/or appurtenance.
+1. Access is defined as the ability to drive ordinary construction equipment to the facility.

-(2) The gate may be equipped with a City lock interlocked with a lock from the private resident.
+The gate may be equipped with a City lock interlocked with a lock from the grantor or successor.

-c.
-In the event that the pipe and/or appurtenance must be repaired, maintained, or reconstructed, and a nonpermanent structure has been constructed over the easement, the City may require the property owner to remove the nonpermanent structure in order for the City to make the repair, perform maintenance, or do reconstruction.
+F. If a facility must be repaired, maintained, or reconstructed, and an allowable feature has been constructed over the easement, the City may require the property owner to remove the feature in order for the City to make the repair, perform maintenance, or do reconstruction.

-(1) The property owner may reinstall the structure at the owner’s expense.
+2. The property owner may reinstall the feature at the owner’s expense.

-e.
-In the event that the structure, either permanent or nonpermanent, is not removed immediately, the City shall have the right to remove the structure and charge the property owner for this effort.
+G. If the City requires a property owner to remove a permanent obstruction or allowable feature under subsection (E) or (F) of this section and the structure is not removed in a timely fashion, the City shall have the right to remove the structure and charge the property owner for this effort.

-f.
-Private services shall not be installed in a public easement or right-of-way parallel to public utility lines.
+H. Private services shall not be installed in a public easement or right-of-way parallel to the easement or right-of-way.

 13-04-001-0004 Location